-AB 109 PUBLIC SAFETY REALIGNMENT - Effective October 1, 2011, this new California law realigns sentenced low level offenders, adult parolees, and juvenile offenders to local county jails instead of State prisons.
+AB 109 PUBLIC SAFETY REALIGNMENT - Effective October 1, 2011, and a component of 2011 Realignment, this new California law realigns sentenced low level offenders, adult parolees, and juvenile offenders to local county jails instead of State prisons.
 Each County is required to form a local Community Corrections Partnership (CCP) to implement this law.
 It is California's solution for reducing the number of inmates in the state's 33 prisons to 137.5 percent of design capacity by June 27, 2013.